-- (1) When the Municipality approves an application for the use of land for residential purposes, the Municipality may require the applicant to provide land for parks or public open spaces. - (2) The extent of land required for parks or public open spaces is determined by the Municipality in accordance with a policy adopted by the Municipality. - (3) The land required for parks or public open spaces must be provided within the land area of the application or may, with the consent of the Municipality, be provided elsewhere within the municipal area. - (4) When an application is approved without the required provision of land for parks or open spaces within the land area of the development, the applicant may be required to pay money to the Municipality in lieu of the provision of land.
+- (1) When the Municipality approves an application for the use of land for residential purposes, it may require the applicant to provide land for parks or public open spaces in terms of conditions of approval imposed in accordance with section 66. - (2) The extent of land required for parks or public open spaces is determined by the Municipality in accordance with a policy adopted by it. - (3) The land required for parks or public open spaces must be provided within the land area of the application or may, with the consent of the Municipality, be provided elsewhere within the municipal area.

+(4) When an application is approved without the required provision of land for parks or open spaces within the land area of the development, the applicant may be required to pay money to the Municipality in lieu of the provision of land.